 Paul Dupré responds to selected questions regarding his life and music.
-(Some questions have been edited for the sake of brevity and clarity.)
+(Some replies have been edited for the sake of brevity and clarity.)

 Q: Why did you decide to become a composer?
 There is already a huge number of composers, and for most of them it's not an easy way to make a living.